-A sprain is generally caused when the ankle rolls or twists inward, tearing the ligaments of the ankle that hold the bones together.
+A sprain is generally caused when the ankle rolls or twists so that the outside ankle moves toward the ground, tearing the ligaments of the ankle that hold the bones together.
 Rolling the ankle can also cause damage to the cartilage or tendons of your ankle.

 Septic arthritis is arthritis that is caused by a bacterial or fungal infection.
 This can cause pain in the ankles, if the ankles are one of the areas infected.

-Ice—Begin by putting a bag of ice on your ankle for 20 minutes at a time.
+- Ice.
+Begin by putting a bag of ice on your ankle for at least 20 minutes at a time, with 90 minutes between icing sessions.
 Do this three to five times a day for three days after the injury.
 This helps reduce swelling and numb pain.
-Give yourself about 90 minutes between icing sessions.

-Compression—Wrap your injured ankle with an elastic bandage, like an ACE bandage.
-Do not wrap it so tightly that your ankle becomes numb or that your toes turn blue.
+- Compression.
+Wrap your injured ankle with an elastic bandage, like an ACE bandage.
+Don’t wrap it so tightly that your ankle becomes numb or that your toes turn blue.

-Elevation—Whenever possible, keep your ankle raised above heart level on a stack of pillows or other type of support.
+- Elevation.
+Whenever possible, keep your ankle raised above heart level on a stack of pillows or other type of support structure.

 You can take over-the-counter drugs, such as acetaminophen or ibuprofen, to relieve pain and swelling.

-If your ankle pain is a result of arthritis, you will not be able to heal or eliminate the pain.
+If your ankle pain is a result of arthritis, you won’t be able to heal or eliminate the pain.
 However, there are ways you can manage it.
 It may help to:

 - use topical pain relievers

-- take NSAIDs (non-steroidal anti-inflammatory drugs) to reduce pain, swelling, and inflammation
+- take nonsteroidal anti-inflammatory drugs (NSAIDs) to reduce pain, swelling, and inflammation

 - stay physically active and follow a fitness program focusing on moderate exercise